Prepare the Workspace

 With the exterior of the bowl completed, it's time to hollow out the inside of it.
 You should use a bevel cut and point the lathe in the direction of the cut.
 Push the tool towards the center of the bowl.
 Continue to hollow it out until it's close to your desired wall thickness.

 Using these steps and the correct tools and methods, you can create a simple bowl.
-It might take a couple of practices with various vessel blanks in order to create the perfect bowl.
+It might take a couple of practices with various bowl blanks in order to create the perfect bowl.
 During your practice, you can try different types of wood to find out which one works best for you and which ones you prefer.
 Then, get ready to create a whole set that you can add to your dining room service for your next get-together.